tjcsl/othello-tourney/README.md

 ### Vagrant

-The recommended VM provider is [Virtualbox](https://www.virtualbox.org/wiki/Downloads), but you can use any provider listed [here](https://www.virtualbox.org/wiki/Downloads).
+The recommended VM provider is [Virtualbox](https://www.virtualbox.org/wiki/Downloads).
 However, the process describe below assumes you are using Virtualbox as the provider

 You will need the Virtualbox Guest Additions for Vagrant, install them by running:
   * `vagrant plugin install vagrant-vbguest` (may differ for Windows users)